 The Clery Act is a federal law requiring we inform you when certain types of crimes are committed on or adjacent to our campus.
 These warnings fall under two categories: emergency notification and timely warning.

 An emergency notification is used for any type of significant emergency anywhere on campus.
-These messages will come to your colorado.edu email account and as a text to your registered cell phone, typically with the subject line “Campus Safety Alert.”
+These messages will come to your colorado.edu email account and as a text to your registered cell phone, typically with the subject line “CU Boulder Alert.”

 An emergency notification can be issued for anything from a weather event closing the campus to an active harmer situation on campus.

 A timely warning is issued when a specific crime has occurred on campus property (or adjacent to campus), and there is a serious or ongoing threat to students, employees and visitors.
 Crime categories that may necessitate a timely warning include:

 When a timely warning is issued, you will receive an email to your colorado.edu account typically with the subject line “CU Boulder Alert.”
 Timely warning notifications are required by federal law, so as a CU Boulder student or employee, you will not be able to opt out of these emails.